nhaniph/web-developer-journey/log.md

 **Link to work** :
 **Thing(s) learned**:
  -->
+ ### Day 25 : July 17, Saturday
+ **Today's Progress** : Working on to setup the restaurant site on Wordpress.
+Getting hang of the options and settings.
+Hopefully will be completed by tomorrow.

+ **Thoughts** : Wordpress is a big headache.
+Its so slow.....
+I feel I could make the sites faster using just HTML & CSS.
+Still have to learn.
+ Once the options are clear, Things would be easy.

  ### Day 24 : July 16, Friday
  **Today's Progress** : Its a wordpress day.
 Setup various themes.
 Started working on Dad's blog.
 The strucutre is all good.
 Adding some content and some tinkering, and it'll be ready to go live.